fpthink/V2B/README.md

 * Download the dataset from [KITTI Tracking](http://www.cvlibs.net/datasets/kitti/eval_tracking.php)

 	Download [velodyne](http://www.cvlibs.net/download.php?file=data_tracking_velodyne.zip), [calib](http://www.cvlibs.net/download.php?file=data_tracking_calib.zip) and [label_02](http://www.cvlibs.net/download.php?file=data_tracking_label_2.zip) in the dataset and place them under the same parent folder.
+* Download the Full dataset (v1.0) from [nuScenes](https://www.nuscenes.org/).

+    Note that base on the offical code [nuscenes-devkit](https://github.com/nutonomy/nuscenes-devkit), we modify and use it to convert nuScenes format to KITTI format.
+It requires metadata from nuScenes-lidarseg.
+Thus, you should replace *category.json* and *lidarseg.json* in the Full dataset (v1.0).
+We provide these two json files in the nuscenes_json folder.

-* Download the dataset from [nuScenes](https://www.nuscenes.org/) and execute the following code to convert nuScenes format to KITTI format
+    Executing the following code to convert nuScenes format to KITTI format
     ```
     cd nuscenes-devkit-master/python-sdk/nuscenes/scripts
     python export_kitti.py --nusc_dir=<nuScenes dataset path> --nusc_kitti_dir=<output dir> --split=<dataset split>
     ```

+    Note that the parameter of "split" should be "train_track" or "val".
+In our paper, we use the model trained on the KITTI dataset to evaluate the generalization of the model on the nuScenes dataset.

 ## Evaluation